Impact of disability or illness on work ability (partial working ability)

 Rehabilitative work activities

 Rehabilitative work activities can be a suitable solution when you are returning to working life after prolonged unemployment, starting your career, or rehabilitating from an illness or a difficult time in your life.
-Rehabilitative work activities are designed for people who cannot participate in the services offered by the TE services or the local government pilots.
+The purpose of rehabilitative work activities is to assist individuals whose unemployment has been prolonged, who have received unemployment benefits or basic social assistance for a certain time period, and who are unable to participate in the services offered by the TE Office or local government pilot projects.

 Career choice, career guidance, and education advisory services